PrajwalKusha/JobScout-AI/README.md

 ## ✨ Features

 - 📄 Upload your resume (PDF)
-- 🔎 Search job listings by role & location
+- 🔎 Search job listings by role & location (Support for Job listing from Indeed only)
 - 🤖 Get AI-generated skill match analysis using GPT-3.5
 - 📈 Download results as `.csv`
 - 📬 Send results to any email using SendGrid